What is a Kidney Donation Chain?

 This chain can continue as long as there are donor-recipient matches.
 The longest kidney donation chain, recognized by Guinness World Records, was facilitated by the NKR and included 25 transplant centers and 70 surgeries over the course of three months, resulting in 35 kidney patients who received live-saving transplants.
 Read more about the longest kidney donation chain in the world.

-All donors who donate as part of an NKR-facilitated kidney donation chain are covered by Donor Shield, a comprehensive suite of protections including cost reimbursement for lost wages and travel and lodging, donor insurance, coverage for complications, and more.
+All donors who donate as part of an NKR-facilitated kidney donation chain are covered by Donor Shield, a comprehensive suite of protections including cost reimbursement for lost wages, travel and lodging and dependent care, as well as coverage for complications, legal support and more.
 To see all Donor Shield protections, visit the Donor Shield website.

 For more information on becoming a living kidney donor, visit https://www.kidneyregistry.org/for-donors/am-i-qualified-to-donate-a-kidney/